chef-boneyard/chef-repo/README.md

 Bootstrap the box via:

     knife bootstrap <IP Address> -P <password> -N tickr-3 -r "role[tickr], role[rackspace-cloud-base]" -E production -x root

+### Boxes that Require SSL Keys

+Due to a bug ([fixed](https://github.com/opscode/knife-ec2/pull/139) but not yet merged) in knife-ec2, it is not possible to fully bootstrap nodes that require encrypted data bags with a single command.

+To deploy a box that uses the wistia-ssl role, use something like the following two commands:

+    knife ec2 server create --region us-west-2 -I ami-1b6ffe2b -G all-open -Z us-west-2a -N wistia-ssl-8 m1.small -x ubuntu -S robby-oregon -E production -i ~/workspace/wistia/keys/ec2-robby-oregon.pem

+    knife bootstrap <public fqdn of new box> -r "role[wistia-ssl]" -N wistia-ssl-8 -E production -x ubuntu --sudo -i ~/workspace/wistia/keys/ec2-robby-oregon.pem --secret-file ./.chef/encrypted_data_bag_secret

+where `wistia-ssl-8` is the name of your box and `wistia-ssl` is the role of the box that you want to deploy.
+The `knife ec2` command will create the box, and the `knife bootsrap command` will bootstrap it using the data bag secret key.

 ## Deploying Boxes